 The news that you may need spinal surgery can cause many emotions: hope that you may find more pain relief, fear about the procedure and recovery, and confusion about what to do next.
 Before you make a decision, take steps to empower yourself by learning everything you can about your condition, your treatment options, and your surgeon.

 Identifying the cause of your pain is different from finding out what is anatomically wrong with your back.

 For example, you may have a herniated disc that shows up on an MRI scan, but if that is not the cause of your pain, then surgery for the herniated disc (usually a microdiscectomy) will not help you find pain relief.
-You, and your doctors, should be able to articulate the precise pain generator before surgery is even considered.
+You and your doctor(s) should be able to articulate the precise pain generator before surgery is even considered.

-Get a Referral to a Good Spine Surgeon
+Get a referral to a good spine surgeon

-There are many highly effective surgical and non-surgical options to treat a variety of spinal conditions.
-But only you can decide if the particular procedure, with its scope, healing time, and expected rate of pain relief, and the particular spine surgeon are right for you.
+There are many highly effective surgical and nonsurgical options to treat a variety of spinal conditions.
+But only you can decide if the particular procedure, its scope, healing time, expected rate of pain relief, and the referred spine surgeon are right for you.